 Traditionally, NCQA has not allowed organizations to include practitioners who provide telehealth services when setting availability and accessibility standards or analyzing performance against standards.
 In response to COVID-19, NCQA will temporarily allow organizations with a look-back period between January 1, 2020 and June 30, 2022, to include practitioners who provide telehealth care, for the requirements in the table below.
-The table identifies applicable elements in HP 2019, 2020, and 2021; however, guidance also applies to applicable requirements in derivative products (e.g., MBHO, UM-CR-PN).
+The table identifies applicable elements in Health Plan Accreditation (HPA); however, guidance also applies to applicable requirements in derivative products (e.g., MBHO, UM-CR-PN).

 |NET 1: Availability of Practitioners|

 Organizations may include applicable telehealth practitioners for the time within the accommodation period, January 2020-June 2022.
 Practitioners must provide services for which there is a permanent telehealth and/or temporary COVID-19 telehealth code based on CMS guidance (https://www.cms.gov/Medicare/Medicare-General-Information/Telehealth/Telehealth-Codes).
 Organizations with Medicaid lines of business may include practitioners who provide paid telehealth services, as defined by the states in which they practice.